 My recent post about 5 Healthy Ways to Start Your Day sparked some conversations in our waiting room this week.
-As we shared our experiences and passed on tips, some Mom’s spoke about how they get their kids to start the day in a healthy way.
+As we shared our experiences and passed on tips, some parents spoke about how they get their kids to start the day in a healthy way.
 My own daughter, Emma, is 17 now and my days of being able to influence her breakfast choices are long past.
-However I distinctly remember chopping kale into her breakfast oatmeal when she was smaller and what’s more I remember my own Mum doing the same thing.
+However, I distinctly remember chopping kale into her breakfast oatmeal when she was smaller and what’s more I remember my own Mum doing the same thing.
 I guess Moms have been trying to sneak healthy food into their kids meals for ever.
 Recently, Jessica Seinfeld wrote a bestselling book on the subject which confirmed that another generation of Moms have discovered the same old tricks.

 Research has shown that kids who eat breakfast do better in school and are also less likely to be overweight.

 Many of the parents I talked to spoke about how hard it is to organize breakfast during the morning rush.
 So we pooled our knowledge and here from The Yinova Center waiting room are some suggestions from busy working parents for healthy breakfast foods that kids will actually eat.

 - Wholegrain pancakes either frozen, from a prepackaged mix or from scratch with one of the toppings listed below

 - Breakfast burritos with wholegrain tortillas filled with eggs and veggies

 - A yogurt, half a bagel with peanut butter and fruit juice